Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Methods

 \subsubsection{Action space}

-Training was performed with both a single drug $I_{t}$ and two drugs $\left(I_{t}^{\alpha},I_{t}^{\beta}\right)$ under the same training hyperparameters (with the exception of drug preference).
-Drugs were set to take a continuous range of values from zero up to some maximal value $I_{max}$, and the action of drugs on the cell populations is expressed through the dose-response as in Eq.~(\ref{eq:growth}) and the SDE system of Eq.~(\ref{eq:SDE}).
-This maximal value was used for reward scaling as shown in Section~\ref{sec:reward} rather than for placing a hard limit on the amount of drug allowed to be administered.
-It was set for both drugs at 8 times the highest $\rho$ value in the set $\{\rho{_i,\alpha}\}$ for all drugs $\alpha$.
+Training was performed with both a single drug $I_{t}$ and two drugs $\left(I_{t}^{\alpha},I_{t}^{\beta}\right)$.
+The effect of the drugs on the cell populations is expressed through the dose-response as in Eq.~(\ref{eq:growth}) and the SDE system of Eq.~(\ref{eq:SDE}).
+Drugs were set to take a continuous range of values from zero up to some maximal value $I_{max}$, and this maximal value was used for reward scaling as shown in Section~\ref{sec:reward} rather than for placing a hard limit on the amount of drug allowed to be administered.
+It was set for both drugs at 8 times the highest $\rho$ value in the set $\{\rho_{i,\alpha}\}$ for all drugs $\alpha$.
 This very high value was chosen in order to allow enough initial dosing climb during training; in practice, conservative dosing was implemented through the reward assignment alone.